Kourtney Kardashian & Her Mysterious Boyfriend Just Made Their Red Carpet Debut

 Younes has also passed the Snapchat threshold.
 Bendjima appeared on her Snapchat story in September when Kardashian went to Egypt with Bendjima.
 This is an early milestone in terms of digital intimacy; it's pretty easy to appear on someone's Instagram or Snapchat story.
 Those things disappear in a day!

-Kourtney is one of the more tight-lipped Kardashians, so we won't be surprised if she doesn't debut Bendjima as her official boyfriend for another couple of months.
+Of the Kardashians, Kourtney is one of the more tight-lipped, so we won't be surprised if she doesn't debut Bendjima as her official boyfriend for another couple of months.
 One thing we do know for sure, though: She's not pregnant.
 Kardashian clamped down on rumors of a Kardashian pregnancy pact earlier this week when she tweeted a gentle correction.

 "I see online that I said I was pregnant in an interview, but that was completely taken out of context." she wrote on Twitter.
 "The interviewer asked me 'What’s a crazy rumor that you’ve heard about yourself?' and my answer was...'I’ve heard that I am pregnant."